gonchik/jira-slackit/README.md

 This plugin works with Jira 8 (tested with 8.5.4).

 In order to compile the code and a deployable plugin, you need to have Atlassian Plugin development kit installed and working on your machine (see https://developer.atlassian.com/docs/getting-started).
-The initial release was built using version 6.1.0
+The initial release built using version 6.1.0

 A few commands worth noting:
 * atlas-mvn eclipse:eclipse to build an Eclipse-importable project